Consumer Protection CGAP

 An Ecosystem Approach to Consumer Protection: What, Why and How?

-The increase in account ownership over the past few years due to the explosion of digital financial services (DFS), further accelerated during the COVID-19 pandemic, is bringing low-income people into the formal financial sector.
-While financial solutions unlock life-changing opportunities by helping consumers save, borrow, and receive remittances, CGAP’s research shows that the nature and scale of financial consumer risks, particularly within digital finance, are evolving and growing.
-Is it time to reassess the existing approach to consumer protection?
-We think so.
+The explosion of digital financial services (DFS) is bringing low-income people into the formal financial sector.
+While DFS unlock life-changing opportunities by helping consumers save, borrow, and receive remittances, CGAP’s research shows that the nature and scale of DFS are evolving and growing.
+Is it time to step up financial consumer protection?
+We think so, and we believe that implementing a responsible digital finance ecosystem vision is the way forward.

 What have we learned so far about consumer risks in digital finance?